sage-code/eve/manual/composite.md

 ## Table

-It is called "H" due to similar method:of letter H representing a connection, link or bridge between two columns, the key column is in tirect relation to a value.
+It is called "H" due to similar methodof letter H representing a connection, link or bridge between two columns, the key column is in tirect relation to a value.

 * Table is set of (key:value) pairs;
 * The key must be one of {Integer, Natural, String} and is unique;